zmahfuz0613/Active-record/setup.md

   - In a new tab, run `rails server` (or just `rails s`)
 * To open the console:
   - In a new tab, run `rails console` (or just `rails c`)
+  - If you are having trouble loading the rails console, try `spring stop`.